cobbdb/lumberjack/readme.md

 #### Enable logging
 Logging is off by default to avoid memory leaks and so you can control when logs begin and end.
-Update localStorage manually in the browser console.
+Update localStorage manually in the browser console...

     localStorage.lumberjack = 'on';

+.. or force logging always enabled by using the `enabled` setting.

+    var log = Lumberjack(true);

 #### Log some information
 Each log entry is tied to a channel and is created on the fly.
 This data